TSX KNT

 • A minimum mining width of 3.0 m has been applied for stoping, inclusive of a 1.0 m dilution skin.

-• In addition to the 1.0 m dilution skin, dilution of 5% has been added for Avoca mined stopes and 2.5% for long hole stoping with paste fill.
-This results in a total average dilution of 20%.
+• In addition to the 1.0 m dilution skin, additional dilution of 5% has been added for Avoca mined stopes and 2.5% for long hole stoping with pastefill.
+Where a stope is within 5.0m proximity of the HW or FW of the fault gouge, an additional 1.0m of dilution was added at a grade averaging 1.42g/t AuEq.
+This results in a total average dilution of 27.8%.

 • Measured Mineral Resources were used to report Proven Mineral Reserves.